 In other DUI/DWI-related news reported locally, the driver suspected of crashing his vehicle into a Mesa hotel early this morning has been arrested on suspicion of driving under the influence.

 A police officer said no one was injured in the crash in which the vehicle crashed through a wall and into the Travelodge Hotel’s office and lobby just after midnight.

-The man apparently drove off afterwards, but police stopped the badly damaged vehicle at an intersection and the motorist was taken into custody.
+The man apparently drove off afterward, but police stopped the badly damaged vehicle at an intersection and the motorist was taken into custody.

 For anyone facing a DUI charge, the possible penalties are harsh, including jail time, loss of driving privileges, an increase in auto insurance rates, and more.
 An experienced DUI attorney can look at the evidence and help defendants minimize restrictions on their freedoms and driver’s licenses.

 Source: (Previously published article)CBS, “Rockies co-owner Charlie Monfort pleads guilty to DUI,” Dayn Perry, Jan.
 4, 2013